Idle Time – Definition, Causes, And How To Reduce It

 How to reduce idle time?

-One question you need to ask yourself before we dive into actionable tips is something we already alluded to in the last paragraph: Do you even want to eliminate idle time?
+One question you need to ask yourself before in production planning as we dive into actionable tips is something we already alluded to in the last paragraph: Do you even want to eliminate idle time?

 This is especially important when we talk about employees.
 You can’t expect people to be productive every second of every day.
 There is a reason why most schools and universities work in 40-60 minute blocks with short breaks.
 To avoid burnout and actually improve overall productivity, different research suggests an ideal working block is between 50-90 minutes with a break lasting 5-20 minutes.